 The fall is a majestic season to admire, in a coat of red, orange and yellow.
 It reveals new crops and warming flavors.
 Stretching into the winter, pumpkin season is in full bloom.
 Pumpkins are members of the gourd family, which includes muskmelon, watermelon and squash.
 Its orange flesh has a mild, sweet flavor and the seeds, also known as pepitas, are delicately nutty when husked and roasted.
 Some pumpkin varieties can weigh well over 100 pounds and in general, the flesh from smaller sizes will be more tender and succulent.
 Choose pumpkins that are free from blemishes and heavy for their size.
 Store whole pumpkins at room temperature up to a month or refrigerate up to 3 months.

 [ Serves 2 ]

-- When the rice is almost done, stir in the pumpkin puree until well combined.
-Season to taste with the salt and pepper.
+When the rice is almost done, stir in the pumpkin purée until well combined.
+Season to taste with salt.
 Remove from the heat.

 In a small pan, heat 1 tablespoon of ghee over medium-high heat for about a minute.
 When it is hot, fry the sage leaves until crispy.

 To serve, plate the pumpkin risotto, sprinkle some Pecorino on top and drizzle the hot sage infused ghee over it to melt it.
 Enjoy hot!

 The statements made on our websites have not been evaluated by the FDA (U.S. Food & Drug Administration).

 Our products and services are not intended to diagnose, cure or prevent any disease.
 If a condition persists, please contact your physician.